Skip to main content

 Every operational driver is captured as a structured input.

-2. Engine
+2. Calculation

 STEP 02

-A linked three-statement engine propagates the math.
+A linked three-statement calculation layer carries every change through the math.

 3. Outputs